Why is money so stressful? (Reduce financial anxiety today)

 If you’re struggling to deal with your financial stress, it’s important to talk to someone.
 This might be a friend, family member, financial advisor, or therapist.
 Talking to someone can help you understand your stress and figure out how to deal with it.

 One way to reduce financial stress is to create additional income.
 This might include getting a second job, starting a side hustle, or renting out a room in your house.

 Creating additional income can help you get out of debt faster, save money, and have more peace of mind regarding your finances.

 Set up an emergency fund

 One of the best ways to reduce financial stress is to set up an emergency fund.
-This is a savings account that you can use in case of unexpected expenses.
+You can use this savings account in case of unexpected expenses.